incud/incud.github.io/README.md

 - CERN QTI Lectures
     - Talk title: *On the construction of useful quantum kernels*
-    - 29 March 2023 in CERN, Meyrin, Switzerland (in presence event)
+    - 29 March 2023 in CERN, Meyrin, Switzerland (both in presence and remote event)
     - Talk recorded [on CERN Indico](https://indico.cern.ch/event/1251853/) and [Youtube](TODO)